Jump to a section

 What information should be on a PO?

-• Details concerning both the buyer and the product or service
+- Details about the buyer and the products/services

 Why is a PO important?